fluree/docs.flur.ee/src/content/docs/infrastructure/db_infrastructure.md

 ## Database Infrastructure

-This section is background on the infrastructure of a single database in FlureeDB.
+This section is background on the infrastructure of a single database in Fluree.
 This includes flakes, blocks, and the subject-predicate-object model.

 ### Overview

-FlureeDB is an immutable, time-ordered blockchain database.
+Fluree is an immutable, time-ordered blockchain database.

 Each block is an atomic update that is cryptographically signed to prevent tampering and linked to the previous block in the chain.